CompPhysics/MachineLearning/README.md

 # Data Analysis and Machine Learning with Numerical projects

-This site contains all material relevant fr the course FYS-MAT3155/4155, Data Analysis and Machine Learning at the University of Oslo.
+This site contains all material relevant for the course FYS-MAT3155/4155, Data Analysis and Machine Learning at the University of Oslo.

 ## Course content